AvaKliment/stardew-valley-readersdigest/README.md

 You have the following options available in `config.json`:

++ `clairvoyance` - (default: `false`) Make your farmer have a premonition and learn the recipe overnight (displays a tooltip saying you've learned the recipe upon waking up).
 + `enableCooking` - (default: `true`) Enables the cooking channel digest (Queen of Sauce).
 + `enableTips` - (default: `true`) Enables the tips channel digest (Livin' off the Land).